BaranskiKacper/bungee-jumper-motion-parameters-calculator/README.md

 # Bungee Jumper Motion Parameters Calculator

 This project aims to calculate the motion parameters of a bungee jumper using a program developed in Python.
-The program utilizes Jupyter Notebook for an interactive and exploratory coding environment.
-It also makes use of various libraries, including NumPy, Matplotlib, and ipywidgets.
+The program utilizes ** Jupyter Notebook ** for an interactive and exploratory coding environment.
+It also makes use of various libraries, including ** NumPy **, ** Matplotlib **, and ** ipywidgets **.

 ![dzwig](dzwig.png)